 In some cases, the relationship is terminated with little chance of recovering funds.
 In other cases, you may be lured to Africa to meet your friend or prospective marriage partner and become a victim of crime, including kidnapping, assault and robbery.

-Report fraud and scam incidents to the Commercial Crimes Unit of the South African Police Service in Johannesburg on telephone +27 11 970 5300.
+Report fraud and scam incidents to the Commercial Crimes Unit of the South African Police Service in Johannesburg by phone at +27 11 970 5300.

 Civil unrest and political tension

 Avoid large gatherings and demonstrations as they can quickly turn violent.
 Avoid taking photographs or video footage of demonstrations and protests, there have been reports of bystanders’ property being damaged by protestors.

-There is a threat of terrorism in South Africa.
+There is a risk of terrorism globally, including in South Africa.
 Attacks could be indiscriminate, including in places visited by foreigners such as shopping areas.

 Rolling blackouts occur in parts of South Africa.
 This leaves areas without electrical power for several hours and can lead to lengthy traffic delays when traffic lights are affected.

-You should be particularly cautious when using public transport.
+Be particularly cautious when using public transport.
 Avoid using minibus taxis due to safety and security concerns.
-Many of these vehicles are in poor condition, drivers are often unlicenced and almost invariably uninsured, drive erratically, and disputes between rival drivers may become violent.
 Seek advice on the use of other forms of public transport from accommodation providers or tour guides.
 A safer option is to book local transport through a reputable provider.

 Respect wildlife laws.
 Maintain a safe and legal distance when observing wildlife, including marine animals and birds.
 Only use reputable and professional guides or tour operators.
 Follow park regulations and the advice of wardens.